jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - software testers should pay careful attention to physical interfaces because of the potential consequences if they fail

 - 6.2.9 Breach attack simulations
-    - Breach and attack simulation (BAS) platforms seek to automate some aspects of penetration testing
+    - **Breach and attack simulation (BAS)**: platforms that seek to automate some aspects of penetration testing
     - The BAS platform is not actually waging attacks, but conducting automated testing of security controls to identify deficencies
     - Designed to inject threat indicators onto systems and networks in an effort to trigger other security controls (e.g. place a suspicious file on a server)
         - detection and prevention controls should immediately detect and/or block this traffic as potentially malicious